alfredagbayani22/alfredagbayani22.github.io/essays/effort.md

 ## Actual effort tracking usefulness

 Tracking actual effort was pretty useful to me.
-It was able to help me inform my future estimates by showing if I take no efffort, some effort, or high effort when I do a task.
+It was able to help me inform my future estimates by showing if I take no effort, some effort, or high effort when I do a task.
 That way, I would be able to know when to raise or lower my predicted estimated time when needed.

 ## How I was able to track my actual effort and its accuracy